Rugvip/ts-build-bench/test-log-typecheck.md

 ### Takeaways

 - A more complex dependency graph doesn't seem to have a big impact on lint speed, except that lerna will be able to parallelize less.

+## Test 10

+Manual watch mode tests of topInc and topRefs with 100x20.
+Also doing another check in VSCode to make sure initial results still hold.

+VSCode seems the same as before, it takes 2.5-3s for updates to happen.

+Watch mode is tricky, the top-level single package watch mode seems way better than top-level watch mode with project references.

+Project references start up quicker if there are no changes, but it seems like it needs a full check when changes happen.
+Meaning it takes around 20s for a simple change in a package to appear in main.
+The same change takes about 3-4s when using the top-level watch mode.

+A benefit of project references is that it is possible to lint a single package in isolation.
+This provides a huge speed boost and linting is almost instant for local changes.
+The convenience of being able to spin up a single root task might outweight the benefit of this though.